Logarithmic models and meromorphic functions in dimension two: Dicritical structure and configuration of separatrices

 \subsection{Configuration of separatrices}

 Considering a dicritical structure $\Delta$ at $(\C^{2},0)$, as defined in the previous subsection, we write the decomposition

 into disjoint topologically connected components.
 These components, which appear in the following definition, also play an important role in some of the arguments in this text.
-For the next definition, recall that the \emph{valence} of a component $D \subset \D_{n}$, denoted $\val(D)$, is the number of intersections of $D$ with other components of $\D_{n}$
+For the next definition, recall that the \emph{valence} of a component $D \subset \D_{n}$, denoted $\val(D)$, is the number of points of intersection of $D$ with other components of $\D_{n}$.